Gusto/it-cpe-opensource/chef/cookbooks/cpe_activedirectory/README.md

 Attributes
 ----------
 See attributes/default.rb for details.
-Stiketrhough'd attributes are not supported but could be in future.
+Attributes with strikethroughs are not supported but could be in future.

 * node['cpe_activedirectory']['what_if_execution']